Akkadu/Akkadu_Challenges/README.md

 ## Where to Start

-Select a challenge below and create a new branch called your name/challenge
+Select a challenge below and create a new branch called challenge/your-name

 - [Media Streaming Engineer][media-streaming-engineer]
 - [Front End Engineer][front-end-engineer]